Who serves on the Board of Trustees?

 The Walden School Board of Trustees includes parents, former parents, alumni, and community volunteers.
 The Trustees bring functional expertise in advancement, marketing, finance, architecture, construction, legal, and operations.
 The Board is composed of 15-19 representatives of the Walden community.
 They are elected to three-year terms, and members may serve two consecutive terms.
 Each trustee serves on at least one committee.

-THOMAS WILLETT, VICE CHAIR
+THOMAS WILLETT, CHAIR

 • Alumni Committee Co-Chair